Header image source: CB Insights http://bit.ly/2rw0nr5

 The only Chinese start-up on our list, iCarbonX has the intent of “digitalizing everyone’s life information”; and it has taken in nearly 600 million in funding.
 In fact, even the biggest Chinese social media app, WeChat lined up among its supporter, which means the company must be pretty promising.

-It basically wants to construct a “digital you” containing biological samples such as saliva, proteins and DNA; bolstered by environmental measurements such as air quality; and lifestyle factors such as workout regimes and diet.
-The barely more than a year-old company is developing algorithms to analyse the data, with the intention of recommending tailored wellness programs, food choices and possibly prescription medicines.
+It basically wants to construct a “digital you” containing biological samples such as saliva, proteins, and DNA; bolstered by environmental measurements such as air quality; and lifestyle factors such as workout regimes and diet.
+The barely more than a year-old company is developing algorithms to analyze the data, with the intention of recommending tailored wellness programs, food choices and possibly prescription medicines.

 If you know about other companies disrupting healthcare through artificial intelligence, please let us know!